mjrgh/PinscapePico/README.md

-* **"Pro" expansion board:** An all-in-one board with a similar set of features to the DIY-friendly set, just with everything packed into a single board, thanks to the higher density achievable with fine-pitch SMD parts.
-I call it the "Pro" board not because it's any better than the DIY board, but just because it's not something that you can easily assemble by hand, thanks to the use of small SMD parts.
-It's really only practical to assemble robotically.
-This design is more economical than the DIY board for production in volume, so it might be something that one of our enterprising community members who's set up for retail sales might want to look into.
+* **"Pro" expansion board:** An all-in-one board with a similar set of features to the DIY-friendly set, just with everything packed into a single board, thanks to the higher density made possible by fine-pitch SMD parts.
+I call it the "Pro" board not because it's any better than the DIY board, but just because it's not the sort of thing most people would *want* to build by hand, thanks to the use of small SMD parts.
+It's really only practical to assemble robotically, and that probably means that it will only be economical to produce in moderately large batches, like tens or hundreds or units.
+  I expect that this will be an obstacle to DIYers, but one of our enterprising community members who's set up for retail sales might be able to build them and offer them for sale.
+But even so, the "pro" isn't for "proprietary" - it's still an open-source design that you can build yourself, provided you have the means to work with the small SMD parts involved.

 * **KL25Z adapter:** An adapter board that makes the Pico mimic a KL25Z, for use with the original Pinscape KL25Z expansion boards.